 A short hike that is long on panoramic views of the high peak towering above the Roseg, Morteratsch and Upper Engadine valleys.
 Extend the hike with a high traverse beneath the ridge anchored by Piz Muragl and Piz Languard for great views of the Bernina massif.

-Muottas Muragl to Alp Languard
+Muottas Muragl to Alp Languard (short)

 Just before reaching a stream, pass a trail branching left at 1.1 miles toward Lej Muragl (Lake Muragl) and Fcla.
 Muragl (Muragl Pass).
 Continue straight ahead, crossing the wood bridge over the stream draining Val Muragl.